 Child Tax Credit

-On the 15th of every month, thousands of Marylanders across the state are seeing automatic, direct payments from the Child Tax Credit.
-Each month, eligible families will receive $300 per child under age 6 and $250 per child from ages 6 to 17.
-These payments will be dispersed on the 15th of the month through the end of the year.
-The enhanced Child Tax Credit will provide eligible families with a total of $3,600 for each child under 6 and $3,000 total for each child between ages 6 and 17 per year, annually.
-Single parents making up to $75,000 and filing their taxes as individuals, those filing as heads of household making up to $112,500, and married joint filers making up to $150,000 a year are eligible for these monthly automatic installment payments.
+Last year, thousands of Marylanders across the state saw automatic, direct payments from the Child Tax Credit.
+Eligible families received monthly installments of $300 per child under age 6 and $250 per child from ages 6 to 17, adding up to $3,600 for each child under 6 and $3,000 total for each child between ages 6 and 17 per year, annually.
+Single parents making up to $75,000 and filing their taxes as individuals, those filing as heads of household making up to $112,500, and married joint filers making up to $150,000 a year were eligible for these monthly automatic installment payments.

-- Calvert County: For general information on housing assistance and to apply for rental assistance click here.
+- Calvert County: For general information on housing assistance, click here.

-- Charles County: For general information on housing assistance and to apply for rental assistance, click here.
+- Charles County: For general information on housing assistance, click here.

 For more information about the Emergency Rental Assistance Program, see below: